 The family prides itself on its long history of organic farming, a practice Watkins’ father adopted back in the 1960s.
-At that time, the farm grew a mix of soybeans and grains.
+During that time, the farm grew primarily a mix of soybeans and grains.
 For a child, it was a great way to grow up.
-When later Watkins and her fiancé took over the farm, they knew they wanted to continue that tradition.
+So later, when Watkins and her fiancé took over the farm, they knew they wanted to continue the tradition.

 “Our goal was about preservation even more than about gardening,” she said.
 “We wanted to protect these special parts of Maryland and keep them alive for not only our own child but for everybody else’s children as well.”

 Why choose lavender?
-The couple was looking to grow a sustainable perennial that deer wouldn’t eat as well as one from which they could make products for sale.
-They decided on lavender not only for its drought-tolerance, but also for its many decorative and culinary uses.
-Later, they added bees for pollination.
-Today, the farm boasts nine hives with over 40,000 bees in each, all producing lavender honey.
+The couple was looking for a sustainable perennial that deer wouldn’t eat and one from which they could make products for sale.
+Lavender fit the bill — not only for its drought-tolerance, but also for its many decorative and culinary uses.
+As the farm grew in popularity, the couple added bees for pollination.
+And today, the farm boasts nine hives with over 40,000 bees in each, all producing lavender honey.

 In a nod to Watkins’ fiancé’s Latin American roots, they named their farm Soleado, meaning sunny or ‘baking in the sun.’
 As it so happens, in their first year of operation, Watkins says they found themselves ‘dying in the heat’ as they got things established.
 As a result, Soleado took on a new shade of meaning.

 At Soleado Lavender Farm, all of the plants are grown from cuttings, a practice most nurseries have adopted due to the lower germination rate of seeds.
 Watkins harvests both soft and hardwood cuttings in summer.
 She strips all but two or three leaves at the top then dips them in a root hormone to encourage propagation.
 Not surprisingly, her top choice is honey.